Fallen-Breath/smcr/README.md

 *Available when `reject` is `false`*

-Optional setting.
+Optional option.
 If given, SMCR will modify the hostname and port in the handshake packet

 It should be an address with hostname and port